 For those of you who have always struggled to see your experience as valid enough to grieve: The American College of Obstetricians and Gynecologists states that “approximately 80% of ALL miscarriages occur in the first trimester.”

 The vast majority of losses happen before 13 weeks.
-So to those of you who have lost in the first trimester, your loss is no less something to grieve than those who lost after that point.
+So to those of you who have lost in the first trimester, your loss is no less something to grieve than those who lost after that point, and you are very much NOT alone.

 A loss is a loss is a loss.
 Every person will feel theirs differently, process differently, and heal differently.